shamvoke/shamvoke/src/_posts/2026-09-18-top-5-browser-extensions-i-would-actually-recommend.md

 ---
 date: "2026-09-18T15:01:58Z"
-title: "5 ChromeExtensions I'd Actually Recommend"
+title: "5 Chrome Extensions I'd Actually Recommend"
 shamthing: "My browser has a problem.
 I might be the problem."
 excerpt: "Your browser can do more than you probably give it credit for.
 The right extensions can simplify everyday tasks, save time, reduce clutter, and add surprisingly useful features.
 Here are a few worth checking out, along with some bonus tools that deserve a place on your radar."
 featuredImage: "29_5-browser-extensions-i-would-actually-recommend.webp"
 ogImage: "https://res.cloudinary.com/deudsgjbm/image/upload/v1789737283/29_5-browser-extensions-i-would-actually-recommend_mjdfhc.webp"
 category: "software"
 tags:
-  - browserextensions
+  - chrome
   - browsing
   - productivity
 ---